calekochenour/remote-sensing-textbook/content/introduction.md

 ## Content

 This textbook is organized into five parts, with each part containing chapters.
+Code for all workflows can be found in this GEE [repository](https://code.earthengine.google.com/?accept_repo=users/calekochenour/textbook-activities).
+The chapter numbers in this textbook match the code in GEE (e.g., Chapter 7: Qualitative Change Detection in the textbook maps to the chapter07-qualitative-change-detection script in GEE).

 ### Part 1: Data Catalog

-Part 1 introduces the datasets in the [Earth Engine Data Catalog](https://developers.google.com/earth-engine/datasets).
-Earth Engine organizes data into the following categories:
+Part 1 introduces the imagery collections in the [Earth Engine Data Catalog](https://developers.google.com/earth-engine/datasets).
+Part 1 contains Chapters 1-4.

-* Climate and Weather;
+{doc}`Chapter 1 <./01-catalog/chapter01-landsat>` provides an overview of the Landsat collections and relevant quality information necessary for using the imagery.

-* Imagery; and,
+{doc}`Chapter 2 <./01-catalog/chapter02-sentinel>` provides an overview of the Landsat collections and relevant quality information necessary for using the imagery.

-* Geophysical.
+{doc}`Chapter 3 <./01-catalog/chapter03-modis>` provides an overview of the MODIS collections and products.

-The chapters in Part 1 explore these categories and subsequent data collections in-depth to provide information necessary for using the data in Earth Engine.
+{doc}`Chapter 4 <./01-catalog/chapter04-high-resolution>` provides an overview of the high-resolution collections.

 ### Part 2: Workflow Strategies

 Part 2 introduces best practices for remote sensing workflows.
-Topics include:
+Part 2 contains Chapters 5-6.

-* Common preprocessing tasks; and,
+{doc}`Chapter 5 <./02-strategies/chapter05-preprocessing-tasks>` provides an introduction to imagery preprocessing tasks.

-* GEE-specific tips and tricks.
+{doc}`Chapter 6 <./02-strategies/chapter06-tips-and-tricks>` provides useful (and possibly lesser known) tips and tricks.

 ### Part 3: Beginner Workflows

 Part 3 provides introductory workflows to introduce Earth Engine functionality.
 Each chapter shows a few tasks and processes to familiarize the reader with the Earth Engine platform and syntax.
-Part 2 contains Chapters 7-14.
+Part 3 contains Chapters 7-15.

 {doc}`Chapter 7 <./03-beginner/chapter07-qualitative-change-detection>` provides a workflow to observe qualitative change from snow-on to snow-off conditions in Rocky Mountain National Park, Colorado, United States.